bsamseth/ast3310/README.md

 # AST3310 projects
-Parent repository for all projects in the course AST3310 at UiO.

-See seperate folders for project spesific information.
+This repository contains work related to projects in the course AST3310 at UiO.
+The course is organized in projects, but these are sequential and therefore presented as one repository.
+To see the state of the code as of completion of seperate projects, tags will exists for the relevant commits.

+## TODO
+- Project Goal
+- Code Structure
+- Build Guide